 Looking Glass Creamery in Fairview likes to say that it’s all about the milk.
 Great milk means great cheese, and great cheese means thousands of happy customers.

 What impressed us most about Looking Glass Creamery is that it’s not some hipster operation set up to lure tourists.
 It’s an honest-to-goodness dairy farm, with owners who pride themselves on creating the finest dairy products possible.
 That pride shows in the way staff encourages customers to learn more about what they do.
 Everything about their operation, from how the cows are fed to their everyday production practices, is transparent.
 Not only do they want people to be comfortable buying from them, but the folks at Looking Glass Creamery are also proud of the way they do business and want to share it with the public.

 As tempting as it might be to imagine business owners as “overseers,” nothing could be further from the truth when it comes to owners Andy and Jennifer Perkins.
 Andy, who takes care of sales and distribution, stays busy milking cows and doing maintenance around the farm.
 He’s also the guy who is likely to make deliveries to shops and restaurants.
 Jennifer Perkins is not only an owner, but she’s also a cheese maker who milks cows and does administrative and accounting work.
 The rest of their staff appears to be equally talented and diverse.
 It doesn’t take long on the farm to get the sense that it takes everyone on staff to keep the operation running.

 Looking Glass Creamery looks like a dairy and cheese farm (in the best possible way).
-The old white farmhouse is picture perfect in its pastoral setting.
+The old wooden farmhouse is picture-perfect in its pastoral setting.
 In spite of how humble the creamery may appear, it has become a real player in the cheese world.
 Not only have the Perkins won a healthy collection of awards for their handcrafted cheeses since opening in 2009, but their reputation grew so quickly that Williams-Sonoma selected their cheese to represent the North Carolina Collection in their catalog.